kankaniakshat185/custom-http-server/README.md

 ## Performance & Benchmarks

-Here are the actual metrics gathered by running `ab` on a local Mac:
+The following metrics were gathered locally on a MacBook Air:

 | Metric | Custom HTTP Server (Our Framework) | Python Flask (Werkzeug) | Comparison |
 | :--- | :--- | :--- | :--- |